mmatschiner/CladeAge-Tutorial/README.md

 **Question 1:** What is the mean estimate and its confidence interval for the age of the first split in the phylogeny? [(see answer)](#q1)

 > Next, find the estimated divergence time between African and Neotropical cichlid fishes.
-To do so, scroll to the bottom of the list on the left, select "mrcatime(Afro-American cichlids)".
+To do so, scroll to the bottom of the list on the left and select "mrcatime(Afro-American cichlids)".

 You'll see that this divergence event was estimated around 65 Ma, with a range of uncertainty between around 55 Ma and 75 Ma, as shown in the next screenshot.